-For those having lymph nodes removed from under the arm, the breast pillow, and ice packs, along with pain medication, can help with any discomfort.
+For those having lymph nodes removed from under the arm, ice packs, along with pain medication, can help with any discomfort.

 Fluids and diet

 Your IV will be removed as soon as you are drinking enough fluids.
 You will be given something to eat when you are ready.